Hussein of Jordan: Arab Federation between Iraq and Jordan

 Hussein went on a vacation to Switzerland on 10 November.
 As he was flying his own plane over Syria, it was intercepted by two Syrian jets that attempted to attack.
 Hussein outmaneuvered the Syrians and survived the assassination attempt, landing safely in Amman, where he received a hero's welcome – his popularity in Jordan skyrocketed overnight.
 Golda Meir, an Israeli politician who would later become prime minister, was reported in 1958 as saying: "We all pray three times a day for King Hussein's safety and success."
-The Israelis preferred that Hussein remained in power, rather than a Nasserist regime.
+The Israelis preferred that Hussein remain in power rather than a Nasserist regime.
+Hussein for his part held secret meetings with Israeli officials, including Meir, seeing the fate, needs, and challenges (e.g. water supply) of Jordan inextricably linked with those of Israel and therefore to be solved with the cooperation of the latter.

 In 1959, Hussein embarked on a tour to different countries to consolidate bilateral ties.
 His visit to the United States gained him many friends in Congress after he spoke openly against Soviet influence in the Middle East, returning with a $50 million aid package.
 Sadiq Al-Shar'a, an army general who accompanied Hussein to the United States, was found to have been plotting a coup against the monarchy.
 News of the arrest of the conspiring officers in Jordan coincided with Hussein's visit to the US.
 Hussein was tipped off to Al-Shar'a's involvement, but did not reveal it until they both landed back in Jordan.
 Al-Shar'a was tried and received the death penalty; Hussein reduced his sentence to life imprisonment.
 Four years later, Al-Shar'a was pardoned and appointed director of Jordan's passport office.